MartijnWallage/MartijnWallage/README.md

 <h2>Hi!</h2>

 I'm Martijn Wallage, a software developer and instructional designer.
-I graduated from <a href="https://42berlin.de">42 Berlin</a>.
+I completed the Core Curriculum of <a href="https://42berlin.de">42 Berlin</a>.

 - I’m developing my skills in **C**, **C++**, and **Python**.